Sunnyvale Rod & Gun Club - Rifle and Pistol Range

 Both members and non-members are invited to join the league.
 No previous experience or classification are required.

-$5 match fee per gun.
+$5 match fee per gun (waived for your first match).
 Shooters who are not members of SRGC must also pay the $25 range fee.

 New shooters can shoot off the bench in an unofficial "Varmint" class.
 This is a great way to get a feel for how the match operates if you aren't already familiar with offhand shooting.
 We also have loaner rifles available if you don't have a suitable rifle.
 Email the match director if you'd like to use one.